Desolate Oath

 Lae'zel sees the Necromancy of Thay on the ground.
 "That thing.
 Is that what you were up to?"

-I look down at it and before my mind can think, my hand snatches it.
+I look down at it.
+Before my mind can think, my hand snatches it.
 "Yes."

 Her shoulders tense.
 "You cannot be so foolish as to think that book would offer you anything but madness."